Graham Norton: Television

-Norton began his career on the BBC in 2001 when he hosted Comic Relief 2001.

 In 2005, Norton moved to the BBC and began hosting the Saturday evening reality TV series Strictly Dance Fever on BBC One, as well as a new comedy chat show, Graham Norton's Bigger Picture.
 He also read stories some nights on the BBC children's channel CBeebies as part of Bedtime Hour.

 In 2006, Norton hosted the BBC One series How Do You Solve a Problem like Maria? in which Andrew Lloyd Webber tried to find a lead actress for his West End version of The Sound of Music.
-Norton subsequently presented the three follow-up series: Any Dream Will Do in 2007, in which a group of men competed to win the role of Joseph in the West End production of Joseph and the Amazing Technicolor Dreamcoat; I'd Do Anything in 2008, in which Lloyd Webber seeks to find the parts of Nancy and Oliver for Sir Cameron Mackintosh's production of Lionel Bart's Oliver!; and Over the Rainbow in 2010, following a similar format to find a new Dorothy for a Wizard of Oz West End production.
+Norton presented the three follow-up series: in 2007, Any Dream Will Do, in which a group of men competed to win the role of Joseph in the West End production of Joseph and the Amazing Technicolor Dreamcoat; in 2008, I'd Do Anything, in which Lloyd Webber seeks to find actors for the parts of Nancy and Oliver for Sir Cameron Mackintosh's West End production of Lionel Bart's Oliver!; and in 2010, Over the Rainbow, to find a new Dorothy for a Wizard of Oz West End production.

 Norton hosted various other shows for the BBC during this time, including When Will I Be Famous?
 (2007), The One and Only (2008) and Totally Saturday (2009).
 Since 2007, Norton has also been a regular host of The British Academy Television Awards.
 On 7 July 2007, Norton presented at Live Earth and undertook a trip to Ethiopia with the Born Free Foundation to highlight the plight of the Ethiopian wolf – the rarest canid in the world.
 In the same year, he was the subject of an episode of the BBC1 genealogy documentary Who Do You Think You Are?